munjalbharti/Query-guided-End-to-End-Person-Search/README.md

 ## PRW Evaluation
-We evaluate on PRW and PRW-mini with the same script as adopted by Mask-G (prw_test.py and prwmini_test.py respectively).
+We evaluate on PRW with the same evaluation script (prw_test.py) as adopted by Mask-G [2].
 This evaluation is motivated from CUHK-SYSU https://github.com/ShuangLI59/person_search/tree/master/lib/datasets.
-Each probe image is compared to whole gallery except the probe image itself.
+Each probe image is compared to all gallery images except the probe image itself.
+We also provide here the script for PRW-mini evaluation (prwmini_test.py).
 If you are using this evaluation for PRW please cite:

 [1] B. Munjal, S. Amin, F. Tombari, F. Galasso.
 Query-guided End-to-End Person Search.
 In The IEEE Conference on Computer Vision and         Pattern Recognition (CVPR), 2019